Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Copy SharePoint Item Attachments to URL
 -----------------------------------------
-Copies attachments from the SharePoint list item to the library using the specified folder URL with the help of Microsoft Flow.
+Copies attachments from the SharePoint list item to the library using the specified folder URL with the help of Power Automate (Microsoft Flow).

 .. rubric:: Output Parameters